Loubot2/ftr_fibonacci_coding_test/README.md

   3.3 deploy to cloud statically using code like pulumi

 ##  What did you think about this coding test - is there anything you’d suggest in order to improve it?
-There are a lot of parts to this coding test.
+I liked the coding test it was an interesting challenge.
+There are a lot of parts to this coding test which may be hard for developers that don't have much.
 It took a bit for me to get my head around it.
-Maybe make the description a bit clearer.
-Also make it clearer what you expect. e.g. tests etc.
+My suggestion is to make the description a bit clearer.
+Also, make it clearer what you looking for. e.g. tests.